101 Golden Retriever Fun Facts (+ The Cutest Puppy Photos!)

 There are few dogs in history more famous and easily recognized than the golden retriever.
 They’re our smiley, lovable, long-haired best friend from all the movies, TV shows, and more!

+They say that 101 facts about Golden Retrievers are just the tip of the iceberg when mentioning this dog’s amazing characteristics.
 But it turns out they aren’t just cute and cuddly companions: They’re a breed with a rich, ancient history and full of fun facts.

 Let’s take a fun, in-depth look at one of America’s most popular dog breeds!

 The Golden Retriever breed has been around since the early 1830s.

 In fact, Golden Retriever facts will reveal to you that this beautiful dog even has aristocratic roots.
 It was Dudley Coutts Marjoribanks who developed the Golden Retriever in Scotland during the mid-to-late-1800s.